Jacquais/PayoutCalculator/README.md

 # PayoutCalculator
-Calculate how long it will take to payout of a cryptocurrency mining pool.
+Calculate how long it will take to payout of the nanopool mining pool.

-Its very simple- only about 20 lines.
-I probably could shorten it more, but im lazy and dont want to.

 # Usage
-`payout.py <minimum payout> <current balance> <estimated per hour earnings>`
+`payout.py <currency (eth/etc/sia/zec/xmr/pasc)> <account address>`